Johnny Somali: Trial and sentencing

-As of May 2025, Ismael faces two charges of sexual violence.
-In March 2025, authorities added a sexual charge onto Ismael's case for creating a fabricated pornographic deepfake, depicting a female South Korean streamer and himself without consent.
-Then in May 2025, a second sexual charge was added onto Ismael's case for another fabricated pornographic deepfake, depicting another South Korean streamer without consent.
+In March 2025, Ismael faced two charges of sexual violence and authorities added a sexual charge onto Ismael's case for creating a fabricated pornographic deepfake which depicted a female South Korean streamer and himself without consent.
+In May 2025, a second sexual charge was added onto Ismael's case for another fabricated pornographic deepfake, depicting another South Korean streamer without consent.
 Ismael's second trial commenced on May 16, 2025.
-During the trial, Ismael plead guilty to two more charges (two obstruction of business, including a newly added charge) and not guilty to the two Special Act on Sexual Violence Crimes charges.
+During the trial, Ismael pled guilty to two more charges (two obstruction of business, including a newly added charge) and not guilty to the two Special Act on Sexual Violence Crimes charges.

 Ismael's third trial commenced on August 13, 2025.
 During the trial, Ismael changed his position on one of the obstruction of business charge to a guilty plea due to a witness from Lotte World showing up to testify against him.
-Ismael also pleaded guilty to a fourth charge of obstruction of business.
-The next trial date was scheduled to be on October 29.
+Ismael also pled guilty to a fourth charge of obstruction of business.
+At minimum, Ismael faced a fine, a permanent ban from South Korea, and at most up to seven years in prison.
+South Korean legal experts said that if sentenced to jail time, Ismael would likely serve a sentence in South Korea, then be deported, followed by an entry ban.
+The prosecutors for the trial had recommended a sentence of three years in prison.

+On April 15, 2026, the Seoul Western District Court found Ismael guilty of all charges and sentenced him to six months in prison.
+In addition, he was given 20 days of detention and a five-year employment restriction at institutions related to children, adolescents, and the disabled.

+Post-sentencing

+Both Ismael and the prosecutors filed appeals, with prosecutors seeking a harsher sentence.
+In an appeal hearing on June 11, 2026, the prosecution argued for a three-year sentence.
+Somali requested leniency, testifying that he had been diagnosed with bipolar disorder and had discontinued taking medication to treat it upon entering Korea.
+A ruling was scheduled for June 25, 2026.
+The result of the ruling was that the judge upheld his conviction and sentencing, saying his sentence should not be extended or reduced.
+Though, the court did deem the confiscation of Ismael's phone did not have legal grounds to be upheld.
+Due to the fact that the charges include sexual violence, it would require that, after Ismael's sentence, he would have to register as a sex offender in his return to the United States.